tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin6.png"  /></kdb>

-8. Select "Create new mixin" at the top.
+8. Select "Create new Field Group" at the top.

       ![Demo](./images/schemamixin7.png)

-9. Name it "Order Details Mixin &lt;your-assigned-number>" and then click 'Add Mixin'.
+9. Name it "Order Details Field Group &lt;your-assigned-number>" and then click 'Add field groups'.

     ![Demo](./images/schemamixin8.png)
-10. In the left-hand Composition menu, click on your newly create mixin (it should be highlighted now).
+10. In the left-hand Composition menu, click on your newly create Field Group (it should be highlighted now).

     <!---
     ![Demo](./images/schemamixin9.png)